 Photographic Manipulation, price 1s.
 6d., containing simple and practical details of the most improved processes of Photogenic Drawing, Daguerreotype, and Calotype, illustrated with Cuts.
 Just published by E. Palmer, 103, Newgate-street, London, where may also be had all the apparatus and chemicals required for carrying out these interesting and valuable discoveries.
 (Mechanics Magazine, 1843)

-In 1844 or 1845, Palmer sold the business to his former employee, William Henry Thornthwaite, and Fallon Horne.
+In August, 1844, Palmer closed his business and sold off his stock (Figure 11).
+The bulk of his goods was acquired by Fallon Horne, William Henry Thornthwaite, and Edward George Wood, all of whom described themselves as long-term employees and suppliers (Figure 11).
 Thornthwaite was the author of Photographic Manipulation (described in the preceding paragraph), which was one of the first books to be published on photography.
 The first edition was published by Palmer in 1843 without naming the author.
 The second edition, also published by Palmer in 1843, gave authorship credit to Thornthwaite.
-In 1846, Edward George Wood joined as manager, and the partnership became Horne, Thornthwaite and Wood.
-The company produced microscopes, photographic equipment and other optical apparatus and supplies for many years.
+The company of Horne, Thornthwaite, and Wood (later Horne and Thornthwaite) produced microscopes, photographic equipment, and other optical apparatus and supplies until 1911.